webplatform/docs/concepts/IntrotoArt/index.md

 ---
-title: IntrotoArt
+title: Introduction to Graphic Design & Art
+notes:
+  - 'Basically an outline; text poorly written.'
+readiness: 'Not Ready'
+summary: 'This article will introduce you to graphic design in broad strokes and more in depth discussion on designing for web, as well as some graphic design tools and concept to consider.'
 tags:
   - Concept
   - Pages
   - UI
   - Usability
-readiness: 'Not Ready'
-notes:
-  - 'Basically an outline; text poorly written.'
-summary: 'This article will introduce you to graphic design in broad strokes and more in depth discussion on designing for web, as well as some graphic design tools and concept to consider.'
 uri: concepts/IntrotoArt

 ---
-# Introduction to Graphic Design & Art

-## Summary
+## <span>Summary</span>

 This article will introduce you to graphic design in broad strokes and more in depth discussion on designing for web, as well as some graphic design tools and concept to consider.